 Instructions

-Bake in the preheated oven for 30-35 minutes, or until a toothpick inserted into the center comes out clean.
+5. Pour the batter evenly into the prepared pans.
+Bake for 35–40 minutes or until a toothpick inserted in the center comes out clean.

-Allow the cakes to cool in the pans for about 10 minutes, then turn them out onto wire racks to cool completely.
+6. Allow cakes to cool in the pans for 10–15 minutes, then remove and transfer to a wire rack to cool completely.

 Special Note

-While this recipe doesn’t use butter, the applesauce helps to add moisture and a touch of sweetness to the cake.
+While this vanilla cake recipe without butter doesn’t use butter, the applesauce helps to add moisture and a touch of sweetness to the cake.
 If you prefer a denser cake, you can consider using a little less milk.

 What Can I Use Instead Of Butter In Vanilla Cake?